Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: Example 1: Omitted Variable Bias in CDE Models

 The next question a practitioner might ask is: ``What exactly is wrong with the fit?''.
-LCTs and local P-P plots can provide insight here by pinpointing the locations of discrepancies, as well as by describing the modes of failure.
+LCTs and local P-P plots can pinpoint the locations of discrepancies and describe the failure modes.
 Panel (a) of Figure \ref{fig:toy_example1_badfit} shows p-values from local coverage tests for $\widehat f_1$ across the entire feature space of $\X$.
-The patterns in these p-values are largely explained by panel (d), which shows the difference between the conditional means of $Y$ given $x_1$ and given $x_1,x_2$.
-The detected level of discrepancy between the estimate $\widehat f_1$ and the true underlying conditional density $f$ at a point $\x$ directly relates to the omitted variable bias $\E[Y|x_1] - \E[Y|x_1,x_2] = 0.8x_1 - x_2$: the LCT p-values close to the line $x_2=0.8x_1$ are large (indicating no statistically significant deviations from the true model), and p-values get smaller as we move away from this line.
+The patterns in these p-values are largely explained by panel (d), which shows the difference between the conditional means of $Y$ given $x_1$ and given $x_1, x_2$.
+The detected level of discrepancy between the estimate $\widehat f_1$ and the true conditional density $f$ at a point $\x$ directly relates to the omitted variable bias $\E[Y|x_1] - \E[Y|x_1,x_2] = 0.8x_1 - x_2$: the LCT p-values close to the line $x_2=0.8x_1$ are large (indicating no statistically significant deviations from the true model), and p-values decrease as we move away from this line.

-As an illustration of how one can depict and interpret distributional deviations at specific points of interest $\x$, panel (b) of Figure \ref{fig:toy_example1_badfit} zooms in on a few different locations, with local P-P plots that show how $\widehat f_1$ could potentially be improved.
-At the blue point, $\widehat f_1$ underestimates the true density: we reject the local null (Equation \ref{eq:local_null}) at level $\alpha=0.05$, and the P-P plot indicates negative bias.
-Conversely, at the red point, $\widehat f_1$ overestimates the true density; we reject the local null, and the P-P plot indicates positive bias.
+Panel (b) of Figure \ref{fig:toy_example1_badfit} zooms in on a few different locations $\x$ with local P-P plots that depict and interpret distributional deviations.
+At the blue point, $\widehat f_1$ underestimates the true $Y$: we reject the local null (Equation \ref{eq:local_null}), and the P-P plot indicates negative bias.
+Conversely, at the red point, $\widehat f_1$ overestimates the true $Y$; we reject the local null, and the P-P plot indicates positive bias.
 At the purple point, $\widehat f_1$ is close to $f$, so the local null hypothesis is not rejected.

-Finally, the right panel of Figure \ref{fig:toy_example1_goodfit} (in Supp.
-Mat.
-B) shows p-values from LCTs for the model $\widehat f_2$ which was fit to both variables.
-Here $\widehat f_2$ passes all tests, and local P-P plots at various points indicate a good fit.

 This toy example is a simple illustration of the general phenomenon of potentially unwanted omitted variable bias, which can be difficult to detect without testing for local and global consistency of models.
 Our proposed diagnostics identify this issue and provide insight into how the omitted variable distorts the fitted model relative to the true conditional density, across the entire feature space.